 Training and Cohort

 Much of the appeal dogs have for comparative neuroscience research relates to the possibility to train them in a way that they can be scanned without sedation and physical restraint (Berns & Cook 2016, Bunford et al. 2017, Thompkins et al., 2015 for reviews).
-The CCNU builds on the pioneering work of other groups that have paved the way for such training to be successful.
-Our approach entails gradual training in the many little steps the animals have to acquire so they can ultimately be scanned while in a comfortable yet attentive condition.
-The training exclusively relies on positive reinforcement and (food) rewards for the correct behavior, and we do not restrain the dogs whatsoever.
-Training mostly takes place in a tailor-made mock scanner, but also in the actual MRI scanner.
+The CCNU built on the pioneering work of other groups that have paved the way for such training to be successful.
+Our approach, as detailed in Karl et al., 2021, entails gradual training in the many little steps the animals have to acquire so they can ultimately be scanned while in a comfortable yet attentive condition.
+The training exclusively relies on positive reinforcement and (food) rewards for the correct behavior, and we do not restrain the dogs.

 Noise protection: ear plugs & head wrap